erling6232/imagedata/docs/Sorting.rst

 * te: Sort on MR Echo Time

 When your data does not match any of these sort criteria, a new sort criteria can be defined.
-E.g., sorting MR images on Inversion Time ('ti'), a new sort criteria 'it' is coupled to the DICOM attribute Inversion Time:
+E.g., sorting MR images on Inversion Time ('ti'), a new sort criteria 'ti' is coupled to the DICOM attribute Inversion Time:

 .. code-block:: python